Pretrial Services main number

 About pretrial monitoring

-The Pretrial Services Program (PSP) has two primary goals: to protect community safety by evaluating the risk of releasing defendants prior to trial and supervising them in the community to ensure that they appear at scheduled court hearings.
+The Pretrial Services Program (PSP) has two primary goals: to maximize public safety and law-abiding behavior and ensure individuals appear at scheduled court hearings.

 When an individual is charged with a crime, a risk assessment is completed to help determine if they might engage in new criminal activity.
 The assessment also determines if they are likely to appear in court.
 The judge uses the assessment information to order release conditions.
 A decision is made about whether to release the individual on their own recognizance, release the individual to pretrial supervision, or hold the individual in jail until they appear in court for their arraignment hearing.

 When someone is released to pretrial monitoring, they are required to report to our specially trained corrections technicians and follow release conditions until they appear in court and it is determined if they are guilty or innocent.
 Pretrial monitoring allows individuals to remain employed, to remain in school, and to continue with medical care and treatment pending a resolution of their court case.
 We use a combination of phone contacts, in-office visits, and electronic monitoring until their court case is resolved.

 Multnomah County has been engaged in a robust system reform effort since 2017.
 Learn more about pre-trial reform efforts through the Local Public Safety Coordinating Council.